School Community Councils

 Provincial legislation sets out the broad framework within which School Community Councils contribute to student learning and well-being.
 At the School Division level, Boards of Education create policy that established in more detail how the Councils are formed, relate to the School and Division and undertake their responsibilities.

-School Community Council Handbook
+School Community Council Handbook and Forms

-School Community Council Handbook
+School Community Council Handbook and Forms

 This Handbook is for School Community Councils, Principals, Boards of Education and the Administration of School Divisions.
 Assisting Councils to understand their role and fulfill their responsibilities is the main focus of the Handbook.
 Each Chapter of the Handbook provides background information, suggestions and examples for School Community Councils to use as they become established as a new and important feature of public education.
 Appendices include additional suggestions, procedures, forms and examples.